 Spicy Chickpea Freekeh Buddha Bowl

-- 2 tbsp of toasted coconut flakes optional
+- 2 tablespoon of toasted coconut flakes, optional

 - sea salt and black pepper

 - Preheat oven to 200C/400F.